mattruma/truthseekers/meeting-01-what-is-truth-participant.md

 2. **Truth** — The proposition actually is true.
 3. **Justification** — You have adequate reasons for believing it.

+For example:

+> Suppose you look out the window and see that it is raining.

+Examining the statement we can conclude these three things:

+1. **Belief** — You believe it is raining.
+2. **Truth** — It actually is raining.
+3. **Justification** — You can see and hear the rain outside.

+Therefore, you have a **justified true belief** that it is raining.

 The traditional account is useful, but twentieth-century philosopher Edmund Gettier famously demonstrated that a person can apparently possess justified true belief while arriving at the truth partly through epistemic luck.
 This became known as the **Gettier problem**.

+Our original JTB example was:

+> You look out the window, see rain falling, and conclude, "It is raining."

+Normally:
+1. **Belief** — You believe it is raining.
+2. **Truth** — It really is raining.
+3. **Justification** — You see rain outside.

+Now let's introduce a Gettier-style twist.

+Suppose you're looking through a window at what appears to be rain. **Unknown to you, you're actually seeing a very realistic sprinkler system spraying water past the window.**

+Based on what you see, you conclude:
+> "It is raining."

+But, coincidentally, **it actually is raining on the other side of the building**, where you cannot see it.

+So:
+1. **Belief** — You believe it is raining. ✅
+2. **Truth** — It actually is raining. ✅
+3. **Justification** — What you see gives you a reasonable basis for believing it's raining. ✅
+4. **Problem** — Your evidence isn't connected to the fact that makes your belief true.
+You happened to reach the correct conclusion **by luck**. 🎲

 ### 📌Possible Sources of Knowledge

 How do we acquire the beliefs that we regard as knowledge?